ALTERNATIVE SCHOLARLY

 Loder’s Second high gift was litr goda [“good composition”].
 Bear in mind that the Germanic/Norse, like the Greek-Hellenes and Romans, conceived their gods in human form, and that human characteristics originally belonged to the gods, and were fashioned by their gods before human creation.
 These said peoples understood mankind to be created in effigiem deorum or litr goda: “in the likeness of gods.”
 This concept can be more explicitly understood in the abstract that an efni [an empty form, resembling the gods] gave to these beings earthly bodies shape and character, which is visible to the eye.
 In brief, Loder gave Ask & Embla the same shape or form [not substance] as the gods, as opposed to the prior form of animals…

 From Hœnir, Ask & Embla received the higher gift of ódr.
 This word corresponds most closely to the Latin mens, the Greek nous, and is defined as that material which forms the kernel of human personality [its ego] and whose manifestations are understanding, memory, imagination, and will.
 From, Odin—highest of Aesir—adds the highest & noblest of gifts to the nature of humans, Hugr & önd: thought & spirit, by which a human being becomes participator in the divine; not just in the representation of image and/or form.
-This gift is revealed in mankind as power of thought, courage, honesty, veracity, mercy and stoic composure in accepting those fortunes and misfortunes; embracing all struggles, small or great which cannot be averted by human ingenuity…
+This gift is revealed in mankind as power of thought, courage, honesty, veracity, empathy and stoic composure in accepting those fortunes and misfortunes; embracing all struggles, small or great which cannot be averted by human ingenuity…

 The gifts of the three gods, combined and integrated within the fully embodied Ask & Embla imbue them each with uniquely shared Hamingja, Wyrd, and Self, the first two of these three being influential and/or transferrable in various portions to all subsequent descendants...